sagemath/trac_to_gh/Issue 6959.md

 # Issue 6959: modular forms -- add aplist and anlist for newforms

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6959

 Original creator: was